Rational points in the Noether-Lefschetz locus of moduli spaces of K3 surfaces: Moduli spaces of lattice polarized K3 surfaces

-Note that $\mathcal{F}_L$ is usually not geometrically irreducible, and we know that we can describe its components using the set $\mathcal{E}(L)$.
-It is interesting to determine how $G_\Q$ permutes these components.
+\begin{rmk} Although $\mathcal{F}_L$ has usually one or two connected components, there are still instances in which the set $\mathcal{E}(L)$ is not trivial (see subsection \ref{sec conn comp} for a discussion on connected components).
+In this case, it would be interesting to know how $G_\Q$ acts on such components.
 For a concrete example, take any K3 surface $X/ \overline{\Q}$ and $\sigma \in G_\Q$ such that $T(X)$ and $T(X^\sigma)$ are not isometric (once we base change both surfaces to $\C$).
 In this case, $\NS(X) \cong \NS(X^\sigma)$ but the two embeddings $\NS(X) \hookrightarrow \Lambda$ and $\NS(X^\sigma) \hookrightarrow \Lambda$ cannot be isomorphic, since their orthogonal complements are not isometric.
 We can use the result of Sch\"{u}tt \cite{MR2602669} to provide many such examples of Picard rank $20$.
-On the other hand, this is not completely satisfactory because the surfaces involved have zero-dimensional moduli and because their transcendental lattices are positive definite.
-One may still wonder whether $G_\Q$ acts always transitively on $\mathcal{E}(L)$.
-This could be in principle understood by studying the Galois action on the connected components of a Shimura variety, as we shall see later.
+On the other hand, this is not completely satisfactory because the transcendental lattices involved are positive definite.
+One may still wonder whether $G_\Q$ acts always transitively on $\mathcal{E}(L)$ when $L$ is not definite. \end{rmk}